TuftsUniversity/mira_on_hyrax/docs/Handle.md

 As of 12/1/2023 our currenty Handle version is 9.0.3

+Handle requires a version/serial number for every deployment, we deploy infrequently, so we typically just use the two digit year of deployment.
+If we have already used the year we just append an incremental number on the end.
+Current deployment is 2302.

 ## Handle Prefixes at Tufts

 * Our production prefix is : 10427